SAP/openui5-docs/docs/PDF_Viewer_cd80a8b.md

 -   You can specify the source of the PDF document that you want to display using the `source` property that points to a PDF file path.
 This property can be set to a relative or an absolute path.

     Optionally, you can set the `source` property to a data URI or a blob URL in all major web browsers except Internet Explorer and Microsoft Edge.
-If you want to use a data URI or a blob URL, you need to make sure that this data URI or blob URL is whitelisted in advance.For more information, see [URL Whitelist Filtering](URL_Whitelist_Filtering_91f3768.md).
+If you want to use a data URI or a blob URL, you need to make sure that this data URI or blob URL has been validated in advance.For more information, see [URL Whitelist Filtering](URL_Whitelist_Filtering_91f3768.md).

 **Content Caching**